CARE + MAINTENANCE

 Frazada Pillows + Throws - Dry clean only.
 Spot clean.
 Remove pillow insert.
 Using as a rug?
 See below...

 Alpaca Pillows - Dry clean only.
 Spot clean.
+To re-fluff use a bristle brush and gently comb.

 Indigo Ikat Pillows + Throws - Wash by hand in cool water or dry clean.
 Iron at an average temperature.
 Indigo textiles should not be used against light colored fabric as transfer can occur.